 Pleasure cruises and ferries on Lake Geneva in Switzerland are often not cheap but savings deals are available to make boat trips and tickets cheaper.

 Day-trip pleasure cruises on Lake Geneva in Switzerland are very popular with many boats departing daily from major sights such as Genève, Lausanne, Montreux, Nyon, Evian, and Yvoire.
 These day-trip excursion cruises on Lac Léman are often fairly expensive but several special deals are available to bring prices down.
-All Swiss transportation passes are valid on Lake Geneva cruise boats while the Junior Card allows children to travel for free with parents.
+All Swiss transportation passes are valid on Lake Geneva cruise boats while the Junior Card allows children to travel for free with their parents.

 CGN pleasure boats cruising on Lake Geneva between Switzerland and France have first class and second class sections.
-Second class is often a false economy for tourists as second class passengers do not have access to the open-top decks that offer the best views of Lake Geneva, vineyards, and the Alps.
+Second-class is often a false economy for tourists as second-class passengers do not have access to the open-top decks that offer the best views of Lake Geneva, vineyards, and the Alps.

 Save with a Daily Card on Lake Geneva Boat Cruises in Switzerland

 Boat cruises on Lake Geneva between Switzerland and France are fairly expensive when paying full fares.
-For example, a one-way cruise from Geneva to Lausanne is CHF40 in second class, or CHF64 return.
-First class tickets on the same route are CHF54 or CHF90 return.
+For example, a one-way cruise from Geneva to Lausanne is CHF40 in second class or CHF64 return.
+First-class tickets on the same route are CHF54 or CHF90 return.
 Fortunately, it is seldom necessary to pay full price on Lake Geneva boat cruises.

-Tourist planning some long or several boat cruises on Lake Geneva on the same day can save with a Daily Card (La Carte Journalière / Evasion).
+Tourists planning some long or several boat cruises on Lake Geneva on the same day can save with a Daily Card (La Carte Journalière / Evasion).
 This travel card cost CHF64 in second class and CHF90 in first class and is valid for unlimited travel for a day on all CGN boats cruising on Lake Geneva.
 (CGN has a virtual monopoly on pleasure boat cruises on Lac Léman and thus the card covers almost all boat cruises on Lake Geneva.)